 4. Give your child ways to manage his angry impulses in the moment.

 Kids need skills to manage their anger in the moment.
-When your child is calm, make a list with him of constructive ways to handle emotion, practice them, and post the list on the refrigerator.
+When your child is calm, make a list with him of constructive ways to handle emotion.
 Let him do the writing, or add pictures, so he feels some ownership of the list.
-Model using it yourself when you're mad: "I'm getting annoyed, so I'm checking our MAD list.
+Post the list on the refrigerator and model using it yourself when you're mad: "I'm getting annoyed, so I'm checking our MAD list.
 Oh, I think I'll put on some music and dance out my frustration!"
 Here are some ideas to get you started: